 Chinese styling can be found in the pagoda-style pediments of china cabinets, and glazing bars carved with fretwork.
 Similar fretwork can be seen on the edges of tea tables, and on chair backs and legs.
 Some Chinese Chippendale furniture was ‘Japanned’, or coated with paintwork imitating Asian lacquerwork.

 The influence of Rococo on Chippendale style furniture

 Today, the term ‘Chippendale style’ generally refers to English furniture made in a modified Rococo style.

 Chippendale’s Rococo-influenced designs were in part a reaction to the staid formality of earlier periods, although he adapted the elaborate French style for the somewhat less extravagant English market.

 His Rococo designs include French chairs based on the Louis XV style, embellished tables and ornate gilded mirrors.
 Perhaps his most famous design is the broad-seated ribbon back chair, which featured a centre support made up of highly decorative carved ribbons and a cupid’s bow-shaped back rail.

 Spotting Chippendale style furniture

-Original Chippendale pieces are rare, and can fetch extraordinary prices at auction.
-However, the Chippendale style remained popular over two hundred years in the UK, Europe and America, and it’s possible to find beautiful Chippendale style pieces from the 18th, 19th and early 20th Centuries.
+Original Chippendale furniture pieces are rare, and can fetch extraordinary prices at auction.
+However, the Chippendale style of furniture remained popular over two hundred years in the UK, Europe and America, and it’s possible to find beautiful Chippendale style pieces from the 18th, 19th and early 20th Centuries.